-With 11 vents on the top-side, your kid’s head will always be kept cool when riding a bike.
+With 11 vents on the top-side, your child’s head will always be kept cool when riding a bike.

-Fit wise, it comes with 2 sets of inner pads of varying thickness, giving your kid a better fit.
-The chin-straps are also adjustable, this makes sure that it fits comfortably without getting snug.
+Fit wise, it comes with 2 sets of inner pads of varying thickness, giving your child a better fit.
+The chin-straps are also adjustable.
+This makes sure that it fits comfortably without getting snug.

-Simply put, this is a kid’s version of an adult helmet called Bell Spark.
+Simply put, this is a child’s version of an adult helmet called Bell Spark.

-Furthermore, there is an extended visor to protect your kid’s eyes and forehead in the case of an accident.
-Adjusting this helmet is quite easy, the easy-splitters around the ears take only a few seconds to adjust.
+Furthermore, there is an extended visor to protect your child’s eyes and forehead in the case of an accident.
+Adjusting this helmet is quite easy.
+The easy-splitters around the ears take only a few seconds to adjust.

 Giro Scamp MIPS

-This is a perfect helmet for kids who are outgrowing balance bikes.
+This is a perfect helmet for children who are outgrowing balance bikes.

-Rotational forces that cause brain injury can be reduced by this helmet because it has MIPS technology.
+This helmet can reduce rotational forces that cause brain injury because it has MIPS technology.
 This technology utilizes a layer that slides 15mm in all directions to reduce those rational forces.
 The outer shell is bonded to the inner EPS foam by in-mold polycarbonate, making this helmet sturdier.

-A visor is also a part of this helmet, it protects your kid’s eyes from sunlight.
+A visor is also a part of this helmet.
+It protects your child’s eyes from sunlight.

 If you’re looking for a single helmet with dual usage, this could be the one.
 This helmet from Triple Eight is designed for both skating and cycling in mind.

-To increase the safety levels, it comes equipped with MIPS technology, something which is quite rare for skate helmets.
-And in order for it to be sold in North America, this helmet passes both the CPSC and ASTM certifications.
+To increase the safety levels, it comes equipped with MIPS technology, which is quite rare for skate helmets.
+And for it to be sold in North America, this helmet passes both the CPSC and ASTM certifications.

-To make it more flexible to kids, it also comes with 2 sets of inner pads that increase comfortability.
+To make it more flexible for kids, it also comes with 2 sets of inner pads to increase comfortability.
 The outer shell is made from durable ABS material, which makes it more solid.

 One look at this helmet will clearly show you the artistic creativity of the designs.

-It comes with various designs such as an alligator, dinosaur and shark head.
-Even though the design is flashy, there are some superb safety features that will come in handy.
+It comes with various designs such as an alligator, dinosaur, and shark head.
+Even though the design is flashy, some superb safety features will come in handy.

 Breathability is not neglected.
 There are 4 large vents found on the outer shell to ensure your boy’s head is well ventilated during hot days.

-This helmet has very amazing graphics and might be suitable for boys between t 5o 8 years old who love fashion.
-It comes in various colors ranging from navy, white, black with either a satin or matte finishing.
+This helmet has amazing graphics and might be suitable for boys between 5 to 8 years old who love fashion.
+It comes in various colors ranging from the navy, white, black with either a satin or matte finishing.

-It’s actually a scaled down version of the very popular BERN Brentwood, designed for older kids.
-Unlike other helmet visor, this helmet’s visor can be flipped if it’s impending their view.
+It’s actually a scaled-down version of the very popular BERN Brentwood, designed for older kids.
+Unlike other helmet visors, this helmet’s visor can be flipped if it’s impeding their view.

-Apart from that, this helmet is very light and fits perfectly due to the secure velcro adjustment system.
+Apart from that, this helmet is very light and perfectly fits the secure velcro adjustment system.

 Kiddomoto Patterned Helmet